zeptofs/nz-api-documentation/source/index.html.md

 Compare the signature in the header to the expected signature.
 If a signature matches, compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.

 To protect against timing attacks, use a constant-time string comparison to compare the expected signature to each of the received signatures.

+<aside class="notice">The sandbox environment allow both HTTP and HTTPS webhook URLs.
+The live environment however will only POST to HTTPS URLs.</aside>

 # Changelog
 We take backwards compatibility seriously.
 The following list contains backwards compatible changes: